-The winter term offers the memorable adventure of a weeks residential trip to Wrotham.
+The winter term offers the memorable adventure of a weeks residential trip.
 This is a fabulous journey where we work together to ensure everyone challenges themselves to complete a variety of challenging activities.
 You'll be surprised what you can do with a bit of professional instruction and the encouragement of your friends!

 Throughout the year we extend our learning through drama days, off site visits and we also celebrate as classes during our class masses and assemblies.

 Of course the culmination of your many years at St. Mary's will be the summer production.
 I bet you can't wait to find out what you will be performing!
 Each production has its own character and will give you the opportunity to show your various talents.

 We have been very busy in Year Six revising hard for our SATS.
 However we have found time to complete our Spy Gadgets inspired by Alex Rider in Stormbreaker.
 We designed our gadgets and assembled them using junk before coating them in mod rock.
 Finally we brought them to life using coloured acrylic paint and accessorising.
 Can you guess what gadgets we made?

 We visited Kent Life in Maidstone where we were transported back to the 1940s to experience life as a child of war.
 We all came to school dressed as evacuees and waved our parents off as if we were really leaving London behind for the countryside.

 While at Kent Life, we experienced different aspects of World War Two through interactive workshops and demonstrations.
 We learnt how to march properly with the Home Guard; how Britain used navigation to track enemy aircraft; we made rag rugs as part of the ‘Make Do and Mend’ campaign; as well a tour of a real 1940s house.